As much as I can appreciate nostalgia

 I enjoy such grown-up perks as driving and voting and drinking [though not at the same time, of course.
 Except

 maybe always sometimes usually a glass of wine when filling in my ballot.]
-It's satisfying to know all the stuff that comes from earning college degrees as well as spending dozens of years working field labor, retail, food service, and teaching
+It's satisfying to know all the stuff that comes from earning diplomas as well as spending dozens of years working field labor, retail, food service, and teaching

 (oddly similar experiences, actually).
 And even though I now I have to deal with graver concerns than whether or not a certain boy acknowledged me in Algebra

-(Brian Wood), I am pretty relieved that I don't have to take Algebra ever again.
+(Brian Wood), I am pretty relieved that I don't ever have to take Algebra ever again.

 me as aloof, stuck-up, a nerdy weirdo?
 Or worse -